RXC006 (now AZD5055, Porcupine inhibitor, Fibrosis)

 Idiopathic pulmonary fibrosis (IPF)

 Licensed to AstraZeneca

-In August 2020, Redx Pharma signed a significant out licensing agreement for our porcupine inhibitor, RXC006, with AstraZeneca.
-AstraZeneca will take RXC006 forward into clinical development, targeting fibrotic diseases including idiopathic pulmonary fibrosis (IPF).
-Under the terms of the exclusive global agreement, AstraZeneca will pay Redx several early milestones that amount to $17 million, by the time of successful commencement of a phase 1 study.
+In August 2020, Redx Pharma signed a significant out licensing agreement for our porcupine inhibitor, RXC006 (now AZD5055), with AstraZeneca.
+AstraZeneca will take RXC006/AZD5055 forward into clinical development, targeting fibrotic diseases including idiopathic pulmonary fibrosis (IPF).
+Thus far, Redx has received $17 million in upfront and early milestone payments following the progression of RXC006/AZD5055 into Phase 1 trials in 2021.
 In addition, Redx is eligible to receive up to a further $360 million from AstraZeneca in development, regulatory and commercial milestone payments throughout the course of the programme should it successfully reach these milestones.
 Redx is also eligible for tiered royalties of mid-single digit percentages, based on any future net sales.Read the press release

 Fibrotic diseases such as idiopathic pulmonary fibrosis have significant impact on patients’ lives and new therapies are urgently needed.
 We look forward to progressing this porcupine inhibitor into clinical trials as a novel approach to supress Wnt signalling and potentially modify fibrotic disease processes.